factn/resilience-landing-page/src/pages/blog/2020-04-15-mutualaid-world’s-first-farm-delivery.md

 ---
 templateKey: blog-post
-title: MutualAid.world’s First Farm Delivery
+title: FeedFolksLA's First Farm Delivery
-date: 2020-04-15T03:20:34.088Z
+date: 2020-04-16T03:20:34.088Z
-description: First delivery to people in need from McGrath Family Farms in Southern California.
+description: One of our grassroots partners in Southern California makes their first delivery to those in need due to the Covid-19 pandemic.
 featuredpost: true
 featuredimage: /img/delivery6.jpg
 tags: